Peter Beckford (junior): Early life

 Peter Beckford was born in the English colony of Jamaica in c.
 1672/3.
 His father, also named Peter Beckford, had emigrated from England to Jamaica during the 1660s, finding work as a merchant.
 The elder Beckford eventually entered into a political and military career, rising to the rank of colonel in the colonial militia and serving as the acting lieutenant-governor of Jamaica in 1702.
 By 1710, his vast estate included 20 sugar plantations, 1,200 slaves and £1,500,000 in bank stock, making him one of the wealthiest people in the British Empire.
 Beckford's mother was Anne Ballard, who had married his father shortly after the death of the elder Beckford's first wife, Bridget, in 1671.
 Beckford had two brothers and two sisters, who were also Anne's children.

 Beckford was sent to England as a young man, studying at the Merchant Taylors' School and New College, Oxford before being called to the bar in 1695.
-He soon returned to Jamaica and was appointed to the office of Receiver General of Jamaica in 1696.
-On 13 December 1697, Beckford murdered Samuel Lewis, a Jamaican politician who was more than twice his age, by stabbing him to death with Lewis' own sword.
-In an effort to avoid prosecution, Beckford fled to France, where he wrote a petition to William III of England, claiming that he had killed Lewis in a duel and was at most guilty of the crime of manslaughter.
-Both Beckford and Lewis' families "went to work" over Beckford's potential prosecution; though no pardon was granted by the Crown due to fierce opposition from Lewis' family, after Beckford's father travelled to London to personally defend him, the case was officially declared nolle prosequi by the Crown in 1698.
+He soon returned to Jamaica and was appointed as the Receiver General of Jamaica in 1696.
+On 13 December 1697, Beckford murdered the Jamaican politician Samuel Lewis by stabbing him to death with Lewis' own sword.
+In an effort to avoid prosecution, Beckford fled to France, where he wrote a petition to William III, claiming that he had killed Lewis in a duel and was at most guilty of the crime of manslaughter.
+The families of Beckford and Lewis then "went to work" over Beckford's potential prosecution; though no pardon was given due to fierce opposition from Lewis' family, after Beckford's father went to London to defend him the case was officially declared nolle prosequi in 1698.